-Extract that can be very soothing to skin but also potentially irritating and capable of triggering allergic reactions if a specific constituent of the feverfew plant known as parthenolide (technically, sesquiterpene lactone) is present.
-If the parthenolide is removed from feverfew, the ingredient is not a problem for skin and may actually be beneficial because parthenolide-free feverfew has potent anti-inflammatory properties and may reduce redness in skin.
-[1,2,3]
+Extract that can be very soothing to skin but also potentially sensitizing if a specific constituent of the feverfew plant known as parthenolide (technically, sesquiterpene lactone) is present.
+If the parthenolide is removed from feverfew, the ingredient is not a problem for skin and may actually be beneficial because parthenolide-free feverfew has potent skin-soothing properties and can help to diminish redness.

-Interestingly, when parthenolide is present and feverfew is taken orally it has been shown to relieve migraines and have anti-inflammatory properties, including those related to pain reduction for certain types of arthritis.
 If a skincare product contains feverfew, you must contact the company to confirm that the feverfew in their products is parthenolide-free.
-If they don’t know or won’t tell you, do not use the product, especially if you have plant allergies.
 Note: All Paula's Choice products that contain feverfew are parthenolide-free.

 Journal of Dermatological Sciences, December 2013, pages 304-31

 Archives of Dermatologic Research, February 2008, pages 69-80